About us

 She carries the strength and spirit of a powerful matriarchal line—honouring her late Kookum, Eva Poundmaker, a Residential School Survivor and fierce family advocate; her birth mother, Vivienne Poundmaker, a Sixties Scoop Survivor and lover of the arts; and her Aunty Mavis Poundmaker-Billesberger, the family gatherer and nurturer, with whom Angela is now reconnecting and cultivating a deep and meaningful relationship.
 She also honours her late Aunty Roxanne Tootoosis, a scholar and beloved Indigenous Knowledge Keeper, who entrusted Angela with the responsibility to carry forward the love, power, and truth of Cree culture.

 Based in Kjipuktuk (Halifax), Nova Scotia, Angela is a facilitator of Indigenous leadership development and nervous system education, offering trauma-informed, culturally grounded training to individuals, organizations, and institutions across Turtle Island.
-As both a creative and an academic, Angela believes that culture is the foundation of emotional intelligence, and that violence; whether systemic or personal, is a sustainability issue that threatens the potential of all living things.
+As both a creative and an academic, Angela believes that culture is the foundation of emotional intelligence, and that violence, whether systemic or personal, is a sustainability issue that threatens the potential and growth of all living life.

 Through the wisdom of her Ancestors; past, present, and future, Angela’s life work is to replant wellness and restore wholeness to Turtle Island through the integration of Art, Science, and Indigenous Wisdom.